 Arkansas' forests provide a diversity of products and other important benefits including: timber production, wildlife habitat, recreational opportunities, watershed protection, and aesthetic values.
-You can find information on all these values in the forestry links tabs.

 Some Interesting Facts About Arkansas' Forestland

 - More than half of the State (55%) is forested.